betterscientificsoftware/bssw.io/HowToContribute_alt.md

 <!-- start of deck -->

-### How to Contribute Content to Better Scientific Software
+### How to Contribute to Better Scientific Software

 Do you want to help the community attain its long-term g.oal of advancing scientific discoveries?
 If yes, learn about _how to contribute_ content to Better Scientific Software.